Free Functional Inequalities on the Circle: Introduction

 Furthermore, we introduce and analyze the Log-Sobolev inequality $LSI(\rho)$ in the form (introduced in \cite{HPU1})

 with

 Again under convexity assumption $Q''\ge\rho-1/2$, we prove $LSI(\rho/2)$ holds true using the transportation tools developed for the new distance.
-As in the case of transportation inequality $LSI(\rho/2)$ is not sharp and we conjecture that $LSI(\rho)$ should be the optimal version, at least in the case $Q\equiv0$.
+As in the case of transportation inequality, $LSI(\rho/2)$ is not sharp and we conjecture that $LSI(\rho)$ should be the optimal version, at least in the case $Q\equiv0$.

 Another observation is that we see the same phenomena as in the Poincar\'e inequality, namely there is a correction in $I_{Q}(\mu)$ in comparison to \eqref{ei:1I} which has an extra term.
-Though we do not fully know how to interpret this, it is perhaps another manifestation of the fact that the circle acts on itself by rotations.
+This seems to vanish for all measures $\mu$ if and only if $Q\equiv 0$, which is the case of $\mu_{Q}=\alpha$, the Haar measure on $\T$.